Date: 10 Nov 1994

 She was found in undergrowth with head injuries yards from the back door to her home in Middleton Park.

-She had gone out to the shops in Bourtreehill and on her way back between 1pm and 1.30pm was attacked on a path that ran along the back of her home.
+She had gone out to the shops at Bourtreehill Shopping Centre and on her way back from the co-op store between, 1pm and 1.30pm, she was attacked on a path that ran along the back of her home.
+She was last seen walking along on Towerlands Road at 1.10pm.
 It was heard that her attack had lasted for about eight minutes.

 When she was found she was still alive, but unconscious, and she was airlifted to Southern General Hospital in Glasgow but died three days later.
 She never regained consciousness.

-Shona Stevens had lived in Alder Green with her mother and seven-year-old sister.
+Shona Stevens had lived in Alder Green in the Bourtreehill Park area with her mother and seven-year-old sister.

 The police said that three men that had been seen in the area around the time of the murder were never traced, although the police added that they did not necessarily consider them as suspects.